Updated September 2015

 Matapeake Park is just south of the Bay Bridge with splendid views of the bay and bridge.
 There’s a mile trail to get to the sandy beach, where dogs are welcome to romp off-leash.

 Wye Island Natural Resources Management Area is located between the Wye River and the Wye East River.
 The area offers trails, wildlife, bathrooms, picnic areas and a small sandy beach the whole family will enjoy!
 Pets are allowed off-leash in the forest, but they must be kept under control.

 Eastern Neck National Wildlife Refuge is just south of Rock Hall on the Chester River and offers hiking, crabbing and fishing activities.
 There is no charge to enter the park, but dogs must be on a leash.

 Claiborne is in Talbot County, just off of Route 33 on the way to St. Michaels.
 This historic town offers a small off-leash dog beach that the locals love!

 If you’re a nature lover, take the dogs and kids for a leisurely stroll through Adkins Arboretum in Ridgely.
-Open 10 a.m. to 4 p.m. daily, the arboretum offers self-guided nature walks, a visitors center, miles of trails and an entire world of exploration.
-Entrance is $3 adults, $1 children (under 5 free).
+Open 10 a.m. to 4 p.m.
+Tuesday through Saturday, and noon to 4 p.m. on Sunday.
+The arboretum offers self-guided nature walks, a visitors center, miles of trails and an entire world of exploration.
+Entrance is $5 adults, $2 children (under 5 free).
 Leashed dogs are welcome.